 B12 is an important supplement for vegans to take – as a nutrient that is not easily included in a vegan diet, supplementing is one of the best ways to compensate for the lack of vegan dietary sources of B12.

 Vitamin B12 deficiencies can cause long-term health problems that reach far beyond just tiredness and trouble focusing.
-If you deal with a B12 deficiency for years, you can even start having problems with mobility.* Sufferers of severe, long-term B12 deficiencies may have problems walking, deal with frequent dizzy spells, and not have the physical energy that they need to move well.
+If you deal with a B12 deficiency for years, you can even start having problems with mobility.

 In addition, since a B12 deficiency can lead to anemia, you can start dealing with even more serious health problems as a result.
-To avoid anemia, dizziness, mobility problems, fatigue, and the other common symptoms of a severe B12 deficiency, taking a high-quality B12 supplement is the way to go.

 The Food and Drug Administration's (FDA) recommended daily intake (RDI) for vitamin B12 is 2.4 micrograms (mcg), and there is no Upper Limit established, as B12 is generally considered safe in larger amounts.

 With MaryRuth’s D3 + B12 Gummies, you’ll get a delicious and easy dose of two important nutrients vegans typically don’t get from their diet alone, all without animal-derived ingredients!
 That way, you can avoid deficiencies while sticking to a vegan diet.

 Whenever you make adjustments to your supplement regimen, it’s always a good idea to talk to your doctor first.
 Your physician can provide guidance and insight into the best dose of vitamin B12 for you based on your age, dietary preferences, and whether you are dealing with a deficiency.